 We consider all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
-As of December 31, 2022 and 2021, cash and cash equivalents consisted of cash, money market funds, and commercial paper securities.
+As of December 31, 2023 and 2022, cash and cash equivalents consisted of cash, money market funds, commercial paper securities, and U.S. Treasury bills.